fergusio/cs109-2015/README.md

 - use [cross-validation](http://scikit-learn.org/stable/modules/cross_validation.html)
 - overfitting happens when the model 'learns' the train data so performs better on that than the test dataset
 - there are [many types of regressions](http://www.datasciencecentral.com/profiles/blogs/10-types-of-regressions-which-one-to-use) so think about which one to use
+- for high d data, closed form vs gradient decent:
+    - closed form - use math to solve. this becomes computationally intensive very quickly, is ordered n cubed
+    - gradient descent is O(n), so for large high d data it's gradient descent all the way
 - Logistic regression - used where outcome is binary, for example a chance of success/failure. read:[Adit's explanation.](http://adit.io/posts/2016-03-13-Logistic-Regression.html)

 ### Lecture 8: More Regression ([video](https://matterhorn.dce.harvard.edu/engage/player/watch.html?id=664f668e-e008-4f44-8600-e09ee6d629b0), [slides](https://github.com/khalido/cs109-2015/blob/master/Lectures/08-RegressionContinued.pdf))